socrata/arcs/README.md

 Assessing Relevance of Catalog Search (ARCS)
 ============================================

-ARCS is a library for Assessing Relevance of our Catalog Search system.
+ARCS is a Python package which includes a handful of utilities for Assessing Relevance of our Catalog Search system.
 Specifically, it is intended to help us collect relevance judgments from crowdsourcing workers, and from those judgments, to compute relevance metrics such as normalized discounted cumulative gain (NDCG) and mean average precision (MAP).

+In general, our aim is to make this general enough to work well with any crowdsourcing platform.
+That said, we have been using CrowdFlower for this particular crowdsourcing task, and this is reflected in the initial version of this software.

 ## Installing